Casepin

 Overview

 The "Red Drum" or "Red Barrel" killings (Thai: เผาถังแดง) refer to the mass killing of civilians in Tambon Lam Sai, Phatthalung Province, in southern Thailand, in late 1972.
-According to Wikipedia's account, more than 200 people were confirmed killed, while informal accounts speak of as many as 3,000 victims.
+More than 200 people were confirmed killed, while informal accounts speak of as many as 3,000 victims.
 The killings occurred under the military dictatorship led by Thanom Kittikachorn and Praphas Charusathien.

 Alleged perpetrators and method